 Additional Positions at AUAffiliate Professor of History

-- Dr. Philip Brenner has published widely on U.S./Cuba relations, on contemporary U.S. foreign policy, and on the Cuban Missile Crisis.
-His most recent book is A Contemporary Cuba Reader: Reinventing the Revolution.
+- Dr. Philip Brenner has published widely on U.S./Cuba relations, U.S./Latin American relations, contemporary U.S. foreign policy, and the Cuban Missile Crisis.
+His most recent book is A Contemporary Cuba Reader: The Revolution Under Raul Castro.